formio/help.form.io/_paragraphs/userguide/form-components/custom.md

 The template will then be used to render the component.
 In addition, a controller may be added to the template to create more interactive form elements.

 This is a working example of a custom component.
-It is a Matrix checkbox that changes the number of columsn and rows based on two other form fields.
+It is a Matrix checkbox that changes the number of columns and rows based on two other form fields.

 <iframe width="100%" height="500" src="//jsfiddle.net/randallknutson/zLxhqarh/embedded/result,js,html/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>